skleung/vgGame/README.md

-# vgChat
+# vgGame

 A chat client to gamify the image annotation for VisualGenome

 ## How to use

 ```
+$ npm update
 $ npm install
 $ node .
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `http://localhost:4000`.

 ## TODO:

-- [x] Add BLEU score script (see `VG.js`)
-- [ ] Figure out how to interact with Redis or some storage service we can use to save results of each run
+- [ ] Add interface for first user to enter a sentence
+- [ ] Cycling through users
-- [ ] Actually use BLEU score to determine threshold of similar sentences
+- [ ] Save the sentence that is collected to Redis (Sherman)
-- [ ] Save and update hits on the application to determine when people are converging
+- [ ] Build socket connections to understand when people are hitting words within the sentence
-- [ ] Decide on a nice way to display score information
+- [ ] Build out different rooms for chatting
 ## Features

 - Multiple users can join a chat room by each entering a unique username